Crocmagnon/fatcontext/README.md

-# foreshadow
+# fatcontext

-`foreshadow` is a Go linter which detects un-shadowed contexts in loops.
+`fatcontext` is a Go linter which detects potential fat contexts in loops.
 They can lead to performance issues, as documented here: https://gabnotes.org/fat-contexts/

 ## Example